 Wood & Water.

-Wood is hygroscopic.
-It expands or contracts in response to the humidity around it.
-This is a constant unseen battle that goes on every day, every season, all year long, year after year…
+Wood is hygroscopic, meaning it expands and contracts in response to the surrounding humidity.
+This ongoing, invisible battle happens every day, through every season, year after year.

 When it comes to the battle of wood vs. water,